 Home About Final

-My final project for HTMAA 2024 is the Anemoia Device: A memory generator for memories you have never experienced.
+My final project for HTMAA 2024 is the Anemoia Device: a synthetic memory generator that uses generative AI to provoke nostalgia for a time you have never experienced

 The word anemoia means feeling nostalgia for a time or moment you've never experienced.
 I discovered it while researching memory and found the concept to be highly poetic and fitting towards my research and techno-aesthetic goals.